nlist2/Mailbox-Finder/DESIGN.md

 # Application Design
 ## UI Design
 We used a Tabbed-App design in order to avoid overwhelming the user - the default Tab holds the Map and all of its properties, and the “Info” tab allows the user to directly email us from the app, if they have any issues.
 More clearly, once a user has clicked/tapped on one of our pins, a pop-up appears that presents the specific Mailboxes’ address and collection hours, along with an “i” icon that launches an information alert.
-When this alert is launched, the user has the option to click “Directions”, which thereby takes the user to the Maps app and presents directions for them to get to their specified collection Box.
+When this alert is launched, the user has the option to click “Directions”, which then takes the user to the Maps app and presents directions for them to get to their specified collection Box.

 ## Code Design
 ### FirstViewController.swift